 But only if you show up.
 Only if you're actually present when that door opens.

-What Presence Sounds Like in Appointment Setting
+What Presence Sounds Like

 The difference between coasting and presence isn't about changing your script.
 It's about changing how you deliver it.